UniStuttgart-VISUS/megamol/plugins/mmstd_volume/Readme.md

 ### BuckyBall

-Small example data generator for nested spheres, which can be used, e.g., in conjunction with the `RenderVolumeSlice` renderer.
+Small generator for an example dataset of an icosahedron nested inside a sphere.

 The module provides the following output slots: